AskoTJM/vaccination/README.md

 ### Backend:
     - NodeJS / Typescript
     - Express
-    - n-readlines , for reading source files line by line because JSON.parse() errors.
+    - n-readlines , for reading source files line by line because JSON.parse() errors without it.
 ### Database:
-    - PostgreSQL
+    - PostgreSQL , currently no data persistance as using Docker's Volume caused ownership issues with folders.
+So there is script to populate database from source files.